Google Page Experience: What It Is and How to Optimize For It

 Google Core Web Vitals and the Google Page Experience update are hot topics among marketers, but what are they?
 Why are they important?
 And how can you optimize for them?

-What Is the Difference Between Core Web Vitals and Page Experience?
+What Is the Difference Between Google Core Web Vitals and Google Page Experience?

-Before we jump into the good stuff, let’s start with some basics and establish the difference between Core Web Vitals and Page Experience.
+Before we jump into the good stuff, let’s start with some basics and establish the difference between Google Core Web Vitals and Google Page Experience.